cmhollins2022/CS50-Practice/Lecture_3-Algorithms.md

 **Efficiency of Algorithms** - Running time can be quantified by _"Big O"_ Notation.
 - When the numbers become so big, we can use different algorithms combined with "Big O" Notation to better optimize the code.
+- A way to describe running time in mathematical notation.

+O(n^2)